manishdash123/APEX_HML_Project/README.md

 ## **Guidelines to run the entire automation code and perform Design Space Exploration (DSE)**

 1) Clone the code from `node_traffic` branch (as that has been updated most recently).
-2) In `run_dse.sh`, update the path of the Chakra ET converter where "PYTHONPATH" is assigned.
+2) In `run_dse.sh`, update the path of the Chakra ET converter where "PYTHONPATH" is assigned in line number 11.

-   `export PYTHONPATH="/home/davendra/project/chakra:$PYTHONPATH"` -> update this line.

 4) In `run_dse.sh`, update the path for "BINARY" (which would be the path for the binary for ASTRAsim's analytical build).